snazzyfox/spotify-player-overlay/README.md

+# This tool is no longer maintained.
+Its functionality has been integrated into [Snazzy's Twitch Toolkit](https://github.com/snazzyfox/twitch-tools)

 # Spotify Player Overlay

 A simple, client side only "now playing" card that you can use to display what you're playing in Spotify in OBS.
 The overlay automatically disappears when your music is paused or stopped.